5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Trackpad_Patches/README.md

 - [**SMBUS**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/05_Laptop-specific_Patches/Trackpad_Patches#about-smbus-touchpads)
 - [**I2C**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/05_Laptop-specific_Patches/Trackpad_Patches#about-i2c-touchpads-haswell-and-newer)

-Some Touchpads support both protocols (mostly by Synaptics).
+Some Touchpads support both SMBus and I2C protocols (mostly Synaptics).
 In this case, you should switch to **I2C**.
 There should be an option in the BIOS to switch the mode.

 :bulb: Most Laptops that come with **I2C** Touchpads also have a **PS/2** Controller which is used to control the Keyboard – so you have to use *both*, **VoodooI2C** for the Touchpad and **VoodooPS2Controller** for the keyboard!